 It is a legal requirement that all schools must keep an Attendance Register.
 At the beginning of each morning and afternoon session, a pupil should be marked present or absent.
-AM registration at Springfield is carried out electronically by form tutors (or period 1 staff if applicable).
-PM registration is carried out by period 4 subject teachers within the first 5 minutes of the lesson.
+AM registration at Springfield is carried out electronically by form tutors via our online ClassCharts system.
+Staff take a digital register, via ClassCharts, within the first 5 minutes of each lesson throughout the school day.
+The period 4 lesson mark is also used as the PM registration mark.
 Once saved, reports showing which pupils are absent can be produced.
 The Attendance Assistant uses these reports to cross check known absence information and attendance data from Lesson Monitor.
 For all remaining unexplained absence the Attendance Assistant will contact parents/carers to check and verify reasons for absence.

-- Morning registration will take place between 8.40 and 9am - Every pupil must be marked (on SIMS) either present (/), late (L) or absent (N) - Students on reduced/alternative timetables must sign in at the welfare office on arrival to school - Any pupil arriving in the tutor room after 8.45am and before 9.05am will be marked as late by the tutor - Any pupil arriving at school after the end of the tutor period (9.05am) or after their year group has gone into assembly must sign in as late at the Welfare Office where a late slip will be issued - Students arriving after 9.45am, without a valid reason, will be marked as 'late after the register has closed' - Students who arrive late will be placed in lunchtime IU The Year Office will follow up all pupils who sign in late - Any pupil who misses their Year Group Assembly through lateness will receive a Lunch Detention
+- Morning registration will take place at 8.35am - Every pupil must be marked (via ClassCharts) either present (/), late (L) or absent (N) - Students on reduced/alternative timetables must sign in at the welfare office on arrival to school - Any pupil arriving in the tutor room after 8.35am and before 9.00am will be marked as late by the form tutor (with the number of minutes late logged via ClassCharts)

-- TGAs and Prefects must register before they go to meetings or activities - A School Detention will be issued to any pupil receiving three or more late slips within a half term.
-Parents will always be informed and same day detentions will be issued for persistent offenders - Statistics on attendance and punctuality will be shown on the pupil's Records of Achievement.
-100% attendance and significant attendance improvements will be recognised by the presentation of a certificate in assembly and the award of house points on a termly basis.
-Those pupils achieving 100% attendance throughout the school year will receive a special certificate
+- Any pupil arriving at school after the end of the tutor period (9.00am) or after their year group has gone into assembly must sign in as late at the Welfare Office where a late slip will be issued - Students arriving after 9.45am, without a valid reason, will be marked as 'late after the register has closed' - Students who arrive late will be placed in a 15/30 minute detention.
+The Year Office will follow up all pupils who sign in late - A School Detention will be issued to any pupil receiving three or more late slips within a half term.
+Parents will always be informed (via ClassCharts and phone call if applicable) and same day detentions will be issued for persistent offenders - Any pupil who misses their Year Group Assembly through lateness will receive a 30 minute Detention - TGAs and Prefects must register before they go to meetings or activities - Statistics on attendance and punctuality will be shown on the pupil's progress reports and reported to parents via ClassCharts (up to and including the previous day's attendance data). - 100% attendance and significant attendance improvements will be recognised by the presentation of a certificate in assembly and the award of house points on a termly basis.
+Those pupils achieving 100% attendance throughout the school year will receive a special certificate.
+Such recognition/reward will be logged, in the first instance, via ClassCharts